Professor of Cognitive Psychology

 My research interests include the psychology of expertise and talent, computational modelling and the acquisition of language.
 I’m the main architect behind the CHREST project (Chunk Hierarchy and REtrieval STructures), one of the few cognitive architectures in the world.
 Beyond perception, memory and decision making in a number of games (chess, Go, awele and blackjack), CHREST has simulated data on concept formation, implicit learning, memory for computer programs and problem gambling.
 Variants of CHREST have successfully accounted for key phenomena in the acquisition of syntactic structures (in collaboration with Daniel Freudenthal and Julian Pine, LuCiD) and the acquisition of vocabulary (in collaboration with Gary Jones, Nottingham Trent University, and Julian Pine, LuCiD).

-I have over 250 scientific publications, including six books on expertise and computational modelling.
-My two latest books are Foundations of cognitive psychology (2011) and Problem gambling: Cognition, prevention and treatment (2014), and I’m currently finishing a book entitled Understanding expertise: An integration of psychology, neuroscience and sociology (2015).
+I have over 300 scientific publications, including seven books on expertise and computational modelling.
+My three latest books are Problem gambling: Cognition, prevention and treatment (2014), Understanding expertise: A multidisciplinary approach (2016) and The psychology of chess (2018).
 For more information please visit my CHREST profile page.

 My Role in LuCiD

-I will work on Work Package 12, on developing a model of word class acquisition that can simulate developmental changes in productivity across languages, and on the Language 0-5 Project.
+In phase 1, I worked on Work Package 12, on developing a model of word class acquisition that can simulate developmental changes in productivity across languages, and on the Language 0-5 Project.

 LuCiD publications (17) by Fernand Gobet